v-dem/queasy-config/README.md

 ### Configuration format and usage

-Just a simple `PHP` files containing a return statement which returns an array (with or without key-value pairs), where value can be an array too (nested arrays).
+Configuration files are just a simple `PHP` files containing a return statement which returns an array (with or without key-value pairs), where values can be arrays too (nested arrays).
 Also it is possible to split configuration into many files as you wish.
 See example:

     <?php
+    use queasy\config\Config;
     return array(
         'database' => array(
             'connection' => array(